Megidd/jewelry-personalization/README.md

 The above command can be directly executed on commandline too.

+## First call

+After each system reboot or login, the first time Blender is called, it might take some seconds.
+But subsequent calls would get quite fast.

 # Cursive fonts

 The available cursive fonts are inside `fonts` sub-directory.
 Font path is used inside the `config.json` file.